NBA Rumors: Hassan Whiteside To Lakers Trade ‘Best-Case Scenario’ For Disgruntled Superstar, Per ‘Fansided’

-The Los Angeles Lakers will be heading in the training camp with three centers on their roster – JaVale McGee, Ivica Zubac, and Moritz Wagner.
+The Los Angeles Lakers will be heading to training camp with three centers on their roster – JaVale McGee, Ivica Zubac, and Moritz Wagner.
 Unfortunately, none of those big men looked ready for the starting role.
 McGee spent the most of his NBA career coming off the bench, while Zubac and Wagner need to show a massive improvement in their game to earn the starting spot.

 The 2018 NBA free agency concluded with the Lakers passing on the opportunity to acquire DeMarcus Cousins and deciding not to re-sign Brook Lopez.
 Though most free agent big men have already signed a new contract, the Lakers could still look on the trade market for players who can address their weakness at the center position.
 According to Fansided’s Sir Charles In Charge, one of the potential trade targets for the Lakers is Hassan Whiteside of the Miami Heat.